Jurassic Museum of Asturias: Collection

 In the basement of the museum, there is a 300 m2 hall where temporary exhibitions are held on different themes.
-Past shows were on the themes of Asturias, Natural Paradise, the Great Adventure of Dinosaurs, European Rupestrian art, the Coast of Dinosaurs, Trapped in Ice, Jurassic Colossus and 2010 Biodiversity.
+Past shows were on the themes of Asturias, Natural Paradise, the Great Adventure of Dinosaurs, European Rupestrian art, the Coast of Dinosaurs, Trapped in Ice, Jurassic Colossus, and 2010 Biodiversity.

 Publications

-Publications include a handheld guide, promotional brochure, guide activities and educational programs, educational and recreational, guide to the Dinosaur Coast and guide to "Discovering the MUJA children for children".
+Publications include a handheld guide, promotional brochure, guide activities and educational programs, educational and recreational, a guide to the Dinosaur Coast and guide to "Discovering the MUJA children for children".

 Educational workshops

 Educational workshops on the interpretation of palaeontology are a special feature of the museum which are designed for education of children and young people.
 It caters to individuals in the age group of 4 to 11.
 The museum's scientific team organized the 7th Geological Heritage Meeting of the Geological Society of Spain, the 24th Spanish Palaeontological Society Meeting, and the 5th Spanish Jurassic Congress.
-The 11th International Ichnofabric Workshop will be held in 2011 in MUJA.
+The 11th International Ichnofabric Workshop was held in 2011 in MUJA.